 The Health and Safety Executive fully acknowledges that learning outside the classroom through experiences such as educational trips abroad helps to bring the curriculum to life and allows students to gain a deeper knowledge of their subject.
 In addition, students gain self-confidence, develop essential skills and become better prepared for their future working lives.

-Find out more about exciting school expeditions to Africa.
+Find out more about exciting school trips abroad with our school expeditions to Africa.